MartinPawel/ProbabilisticallyRobustRecourse/README.md

 ### Dependence on CARLA

 CARLA is a python library to benchmark counterfactual explanation and recourse models.
 It comes out-of-the box with commonly used datasets and various machine learning models.
-Documentation [here](https://carla-counterfactual-and-recourse-library.readthedocs.io/en/latest/) and the corresponding arXiv paper [here](https://arxiv.org/pdf/2108.00783.pdf) can be found using the corresponding links.
+Documentation [here](https://carla-counterfactual-and-recourse-library.readthedocs.io/en/latest/) and the corresponding NeurIPS paper [here](https://arxiv.org/pdf/2108.00783.pdf) can be found using the corresponding links.

 ## Installation
 Using python directly or within activated virtual environment: